sujith-eag/personal-site/content/docs/os/c02_system_structure/2_3_system_calls.md

-System calls provide the essential interface between user-level programs and the operating system.
-They allow applications to request services, such as file manipulation, process control, and communication with I/O devices, from the OS kernel.
 The process of making a system call is essential for interaction between software and hardware components.

+System calls provide the essential interface between user-level programs and the operating system by allowing applications to request services, such as **file manipulation, process control, and communication** with I/O devices, from the OS kernel.

 ---

-#### **System Calls: An Overview**
+### **System Calls: An Overview**

-System calls are the fundamental interface between applications and the operating system.
+* System calls are the fundamental interface between applications and the operating system.
-They are typically implemented as **routines in C or C++**, although **assembly language** might be used for low-level operations requiring direct hardware access.
+* They are typically implemented as **routines in C or C++**, although **assembly language** might be used for low-level operations requiring direct hardware access.
-The OS can execute thousands of system calls per second, as they are used to manage resources and provide services to running applications.
+* The OS can execute thousands of system calls per second, as they are used to manage resources and provide services to running applications.

-Applications are designed based on an **Application Programming Interface (API)**, which specifies the available system services that can be used by the application.
-The API outlines the set of functions, their parameters, and the return values that a programmer can expect when interacting with the operating system.
+Applications are designed based on an **Application Programming Interface (API)**.
+The API outlines the available system services, set of functions, their parameters, and the return values that a programmer can expect when interacting with the operating system.

 Some common **APIs** include:
 - **Windows API**: Used for applications running on Windows systems.